junxit/us-congress-bills-112/metadata.md

 - 2011-11-01 — Mr. Forbes moved to suspend the rules and agree to the resolution.
 - 2011-11-01 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 9, 2 Present (Roll no. 816). (text: CR H7169)
 - 2011-11-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 9, 2 Present (Roll no. 816).(text: CR H7169)
+- 2011-11-02 — Received in the Senate and referred to the Committee on the Judiciary.